MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ## Maximum Number of entries in Discretionary and Security Access Control Lists

 This limitation applies to how many entries you can have in a discretionary access control list (DACL) or a security access control list (SACL) of an Active Directory object using the ntSecurityDescriptor attribute.
 The limit itself is based on the size limitations of the access control list (ACL), which is 64K.
-Because access control entries (ACEs) can vary in size, the actual maximum number of entries (SIDs) is about 1,820.
+Because access control entries (ACEs) can vary in size due to containing one or more GUIDs, the actual maximum number of entries (SIDs) can be between 1,100 and 1,820.
 For more details, see [How Security Descriptors and Access Control Lists Work](/previous-versions/windows/it-pro/windows-server-2003/cc781716(v=ws.10)?redirectedfrom=MSDN).

 ## Group Memberships for security principals